risc0/risc0-ethereum/examples/message-passing/README.md

 In order for Smart contracts on L1 to interact with smart contracts on L2, Optimism is using a process called "bridging".
 For more information on Optimism's bridging process, refer to their [documentation](https://docs.optimism.io/builders/app-developers/bridging/messaging).

 This example showcases an alternative using the Steel library to do secure and efficient OP-compatible message passing.
+It also showcases a *bookmarking block commitment validation* technique, by saving the target block hash to the contract state before generating a Steel proof that targets that specific block.
+Once the block hash is bookmarked, it can be used later for validation, ensuring that the proof corresponds to the correct blockchain state.

+> **Note:** Even though the example specifically targets OP-compatible message passing, most of the code is chain agnostic and can be easily adapted to any EVM-based chain.

 ## Key Steps
 1. **Send Message from L1:**<br>